 - Verify that all general prerequisites have been satisfied.
-See Prerequisites for Onboarding a Team. - Verify that the flavor mapping and image mapping specified in the released vRealize Automation blueprint version exist in your cloud account.
+See Prerequisites for working with the vRealize Automation Cloud Assembly APIs. - Verify that the flavor mapping and image mapping specified in the released vRealize Automation blueprint version exist in your cloud account.
 See Create Flavor Mappings and Create Image Mappings. - Verify that you have the ID of the catalog item from which you plan to request a deployment.
 See Create a Catalog Source and List Discovered Items. - Verify that you have created an entitlement for your catalog item.
 See Create Entitlements.